PhillipWongSeven/University-Ranking/README.md

 # University-Ranking

 ## Introduction
 The is the capstone project for my Machine Learning Nanodegree.
 In here, I build a machine learning model that would help us predict the ranking of a certain university given a certain set of five criterions('quality of education', 'alumni employment', 'publication', 'citations', 'patents').
 Our model is found to have a testing accurency of 93%.
+You can look at the file [here](https://github.com/PhillipWongSeven/University-Ranking/blob/master/University%20Ranking.ipynb)

 ## System Requirement
 - Jupyter Notebook/Ipython Notebook 4.1.2